Halalaluyafail3/MultiMapTemplate/README.md

 #define DECLARATION_QUALIFIERS extern
 #include "header.h"
 ```
-The `MAP_DECLARATION` needs to be used with `extern` (or something equivalent) in the translation unit that provides the external definition, and since `MAP_DECLARATION` can only be invoked once with a given name in a translation unit there needs to be a macro controlling whether extern or inline is used.
+The `MAP_DECLARATION` needs to be used with `extern` (or something equivalent) in the translation unit that provides the external definition, and since `MAP_DECLARATION` can only be invoked once with a given name in a translation unit (prior to C2X/C23) there needs to be a macro controlling whether extern or inline is used.
 For this reason, a macro named `MAP_FUNCTION_DECLARATIONS` is provided to make this simpler:
 ```c
 // in a header
 MAP_DECLARATION(Name, inline, ...)